espocrm/documentation/docs/administration/apache-server-configuration.md

 </Directory>
 ```

-You need to change */PATH_TO_ESPO/* to the full path to your EspoCRM inctance, e.g. */var/www/html/*.
+You need to change */PATH_TO_ESPO/* to the full path to your EspoCRM instance, e.g. */var/www/html/*.

 Afterward, restart apache: